mandrulevicius/prompt-engineering-experiments/PersonaExperiment-0/isolated_persona_experiments.md

 ```

 ### Test Protocol:
+- Use 7 subagents for this test condition
-- Manually assign each query to most appropriate hardcoded role
+- Manually assign each query to most appropriate hardcoded role (Research Librarian for pricing/facts, Domain Expert for technical questions, Practical Advisor for guidance)
 - Compare against control (no role instruction)
 - Measures: **Pure role effectiveness**